flyjmz/jmzSmartThings/smartapps/flyjmz/blue-iris-fusion.src/HTTPS:SSL:STUNNEL How-To.md

 7. Wait 15-30 minutes (per directions), and click verify.
 When it's good, it'll take you to your last step.
 8. Download the domain-crt.txt and domain-key.txt files, and save your account ID.
 Keep all the files in a safe place!
 9. Delete the TXT records from your hostnames on your [no-IP.com](http://no-ip.com/) account.
+10. Create a new .txt file and call it "blueiris.pem" (.pem is the file extension, delete the txt part) this is your new certificate file to replace the default stunnel.pem.
+11. Open the blueiris.pem file you just created and paste the contents of domain-key.txt into it.
+After the domain-key.txt contents, paste the contents of domain-crt.txt and save the file.
+Save a backup copy to a safe place.
+12. Put your new blueiris.pem file into the same folder as stunnel.pem, and delete stunnel.pem.
+13. Start the Stunnel service, then open the Stunnel GUI and reload configuration.
+Test it out!
+    - There are several stunnel links in start menu, if you choose to run as a service it'll just open a service and not have a GUI or anything running.
+You can go to Windows Processes and find the stunnel service and make it auto-start on computer boot so that even after restarts you don't ever have to start stunnel again.
 ###### Renewals:
 1. Leave "Domains..." blank
 2. In "Paste your Let's Encrypt Key...", copy the "account-key.txt" file contents so you can skip verification.
 3. In "Paste your CSR...", copy in your "domain-csr.txt" file contents you created the first time you set it up.
 4. Click Next.
 5. As long as it wasn't expired (so create a reminder somewhere to renew this before it expires each time), it'll take you straight to a new certificate (domain-crt.txt).
 Download, save a copy in a safe place.

-### Configure Stunnel
-**(Stop the stunnel service and make sure the GUI is closed before making changes.)**
-###### Initial Setup:

-3. Create a new .txt file and call it "blueiris.pem" this is your new certificate file to replace the default stunnel.pem.
-4. Open the blueiris.pem file you just created and paste the contents of domain-key.txt into it.
-After the domain-key.txt contents, paste the contents of domain-crt.txt and save the file.
+6. Open the blueiris.pem file and delete the old certificate (so everything after "-----END PRIVATE KEY-----")
+7. Paste the new certificate to the end (all of the new domain-crt.txt you just downloaded)
+8. Save the file and close it.
 Save a backup copy to a safe place.

-###### Renewals:
-1. Open the blueiris.pem file and delete the old certificate (so everything after "-----END PRIVATE KEY-----")
-2. Paste the new certificate to the end (all of the new domain-crt.txt you just downloaded)
-3. Save the file and close it.
-Save a backup copy to a safe place.
-4. Start the Stunnel service, then open the Stunnel GUI and reload configuration.
+9. Start the Stunnel service, then open the Stunnel GUI and reload configuration.
 Test it out!
     - There are several stunnel links in start menu, if you choose to run as a service it'll just open a service and not have a GUI or anything running.
 You can go to Windows Processes and find the stunnel service and make it auto-start on computer boot so that even after restarts you don't ever have to start stunnel again.

+### Computer Interface, Mobile Blue Iris app, and SmartThings Considerations
+* Depending on your connection, either local or external to your home network, you'll use a different address to connect to Blue Iris:
+    * Locally it'd be 192.168.0.15:4000
+    * Externally it’d be mydomain.ddns.org:4002
+* Remember you'll have to include the port in the address as shown above, :80 is assumed if you don't type a port, and it won't work
+* For the iOS/Android app, you'll have to edit the connection, ensuring you have the LAN and WAN addresses entered as shown above with the different ports and addresses.
+Also, don't forget to use the dropdown and set http/https as required (https for WAN, for LAN it'd most likely be http unless you set up Blue Iris to use the secure HTTPs for LAN as well, which means you'd also need to use the stunnel port, 4002 in this example, for both).
+* For SmartThings, none of this matters if you use the local connection in BI Fusion (either with or without the server device) and the the computer and your SmartThings hub are on the same network.
+You'd just use the local IP and Port.
+If they aren't on the same network, or you choose to use the external connection method for some other reason, then you'd use the external address and port, and also must use a real CA SSL certificate.